dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

       # Leave no delay before triggering
       delay_time: 0
     armed_away:
-      # Delay from arming and becomming armed.
+      # Delay from arming and becoming armed.
 The delay to leave the house.
       pending_time: 120
       # Allow time to disarm the alarm when arriving home
       delay_time: 60